karatusd/karatusd/docs/USDKG.md

-# USDKG is ERC20 mintable and pausable token compatible with SafeERC20 library.
+# USDKG is gold-backed stablecoin represented as ERC20 token.

 The contract is managed by two addresses (multisigs): `Owner` and `Compliance`.

 `Owner` can:
-- Lock any transfers of this token by calling `pause` function
+- Lock any transfers of token by calling `pause` function
-- Unock transfers of this token by calling `unpause` function
+- Unlock transfers of token by calling `unpause` function
 - Mint new tokens to particular address by calling `issue` function
 - Burn some tokens from particular address by calling `redeem` function
 - Set fee parameters which, in basic terms, are equal to `0` and can reach a maximum of `0.2%`